Good news on the energy efficiency front related to residential real estate:

-- Turn Stuff Off: Turn off lights, TVs and other energy users when you aren’t using them.
+- Turn Stuff Off: Turn off lights, TVs, and other energy users when you aren’t using them.
 It costs you nothing to do this.

-- Get a Programmable or Smart Thermostat: Once again, heating and cooling is half of your annual energy consumption.
+- Get a Programmable or Smart Thermostat: Once again, heating and cooling are half of your annual energy consumption.
 How many times have you come home and found that you’ve been keeping your house a very cool 70o on a hot summer day because you forgot to adjust the thermostat before leaving for work?
 Let a robot handle this for you so that you don’t waste any of your cooling and heating dollars.
 A digital programmable thermostat costs less than $100 and an electronic, smart version costs a couple hundred dollars.
-It will save about $200 per year for an average sized home.
+It will save about $200 per year for an average-sized home.

 - Install LED Lights: LED (light emitting diode) lights have won the technology war as the best replacement for old incandescent light bulbs.
 They are much better than compact fluorescent bulbs that contain mercury and are an environmental hazard.
 Prices for LED lights are falling rapidly.
 If you put one in when a child is born, it will supposedly still be working when the kid takes off for college.
 An LED light uses 85% less energy to produce the same amount of light as an old incandescent bulb.
 Plus, LED lights are programmable and some can produce any light color you want.
 You’ll save $200 a year.

 - Add Attic Insulation: Most attic insulation compacts over time and loses insulating value.
 Blowing in more insulation can keep your house warmer in winter and cooler in summer with less energy use.
 A client recently told one of our agents that he made this upgrade to his home a year ago and it only cost $400.
-That included the cost of the blown-in insulation and the rental of the machine needed to blow it into the attic of his 3,000 square foot, two-story home.
+That included the cost of the blown-in insulation and the rental of the machine needed to blow it into the attic of his 3,000-square-foot, two-story home.
 This client said it made a dramatic difference.

 Solar installations have additional concerns beyond just the time it takes to repay the cost of the system.
 In many cases, it complicates the sale of your house.
-Many solar companies require you to lease the solar panels.
-There are long term leases lasting as long as 20 years.
+Many solar companies require you to lease solar panels.
+There are long-term leases lasting as long as 20 years.
 You have to get the buyer to assume the lease when selling the house or you have to buy out the lease.